Updated on 16 August, 2021

 In most cases, as courses are run, the kinks are ironed out and a better assessment can be made of what features are lacking and what features are unnecessary.

-Some of the core features you should be looking at, however, are:
+Some of the common features of LMS you should be looking at, however, are:

 - ease of use and integration,